How To Dress Like Daisy Jones & The Six

 When Amazon Prime announced that it was adapting Taylor Jenkins Reid’s bestselling novel Daisy Jones & The Six for a 12-episode miniseries, I screamed.
 In all-caps on Twitter first, naturally (I am an internet-born fangirl, after all) but then in real life.
-Friends, family members and colleagues were duly warned that I will be making this show my personality for the foreseeable future.
+Friends, family members, and colleagues were duly warned that I would be making this show my personality for the foreseeable future.

-Premiering on Prime Video on 3rd March, Daisy Jones is set in the 1970s and tells the story of a fictional, Fleetwood Mac-inspired band's attempts to break into the industry.
+Daisy Jones premiered on Prime Video on March 3.
+The series is set in the 1970s and tells the story of a fictional, Fleetwood Mac-inspired band's attempts to break into the industry.
 It’s everything music and fashion lovers could want, rolled into one glittering package.
-Think sex, drugs and rock 'n' roll, characters rocking out and breaking hearts in Joan Jett-esque bell bottoms, Stevie Nicks-style capes and Penny Lane furs.
-Unsurprisingly, TikTok is already home to thousands of Daisy Jones-inspired outfit videos, with fans excitedly discussing how the book's iconic fashion moments will translate to the small screen (keep an eye out for a particular fan favourite men’s dress shirt).
+Think sex, drugs, and rock 'n' roll, characters rocking out and breaking hearts in Joan Jett-esque bell bottoms, Stevie Nicks-style capes, and Penny Lane furs.
+Unsurprisingly, TikTok is already home to thousands of Daisy Jones-inspired outfit videos, with fans excitedly discussing how the book's iconic fashion moments will translate to the small screen (keep an eye out for a particular fan favorite men’s dress shirt).

 Many of the show’s looks are vintage — sourced from the '60s and '70s, yes, but also the '20s and '30s — but fans eager to emulate its style will be happy to know that plenty of pieces are not only contemporary but available to shop now from Etsy artisans and '70s-inspired brands like Stoned Immaculate and Free People.
 The latter has even partnered exclusively with Amazon Prime on a capsule collection inspired by the show’s characters, available to shop from the show’s release.
 The 21-piece drop includes everything you need to recreate the Daisy Jones look, from beaded vests to Daisy's classic hoop earrings.